Law Schedule of Classes

 Instructor: Rebecca Oyama (view instructor's teaching evaluations - degree students only)

-Instructor: Seema N. Patel
+Instructor: Seema N Patel

 Instructor: Melissa Phatharanavik

-Instructor: Abigail Rich
+Instructor: Abigail H Rich

 Instructor: Seema Rupani

-Instructor: Hewot Shankute
+Instructor: Hewot F Shankute

 Instructor: Miguel Soto